ndoit/Nibelheim/README.md

 Nibelheim
 ===

-This is a replacement for deprecated [Midgar](https://github.com/ndoit/midgar).
+This is a dedicated vagrant script that creates a virtual development environment for [fenrir](https://github.com/ndoit/fenrir).
+It is intended to be a replacement for deprecated [Midgar](https://github.com/ndoit/midgar).
 Where Midgar was only a self contained and static box, this project is a fully fleshed and customized Ansible script.
 The purpose is 2 fold: